 - ClickZ: 7 might be a magic number, but not scientifically proved.

 MYTH (How many people view it): People are rational.
 They come through my website and analyze the information in order to make meaningful choice.

 TRUTH (How it really is): There for sure are some persons, who estimate everything and only after that act.
-However, mainly your user is lead by emotions and subconscious.
-He or she even choose the first option that captured the attention.
+However, mainly your user is led by emotions and subconscious.
+He or she even chooses the first option that captured the attention.

 - Anchoring effect: people are inclined to rely on the first piece of information they trust (“anchor”);

 - Power of free: people would prefer $10 Amazon certificate as a gift than buy $20 certificate for $7;

 - Framing, illustrated by famous full in half or empty in half glass: the description or initial idea determines the choice of people;

 - Placebo effect: if we believe in something, it helps us; if we trust a brand, we do not take care that there might be a better option;